13 February 2023

 The Caffeine Chronicles: Nagare Coffee

-Sometimes a new speciality coffee shop opens that just has it all: warm hospitality, beautiful design, a relaxed atmosphere and, of course, excellent coffee.
+Sometimes a new specialty coffee shop opens that just has it all: warm hospitality, beautiful design, a relaxed atmosphere and, of course, excellent coffee.
 Nagare Coffee, which opened in Spitalfields at the end of January, lives up to all of these, and both of my visits so far have been a pleasure.

 I was disappointed when I found out that Montezuma's chocolate shop at 40 Brushfield Street had closed at the end of last year.
 I love their chocolate and peanut butter bites and it was the only place I could find them in London.
 But I'd always thought the small space with its period features was wasted as a shop filled with so many shelves of sweet treats.